sartq333/story-GPT/README.md

 # story-GPT
 A simple GPT model trained from scratch on [tiny stories dataset](https://huggingface.co/roneneldan/TinyStories-33M/tree/main).
 It took around 5 hours to train the model for 50 epochs on a P100.

 Model checkpoints can be found here: [model checkpoints](https://huggingface.co/Sartc/storyGPT/tree/main).
+Save these weights in a new folder and name that folder as checkpoints.
+Now run ```python3 inference.py``` for inferencing.

 # Future Work/Things to do: